 -

 Brakes in good condition.
-Make sure the levers aren't loose and that the bike brakes effectively.
+Make sure the levers are not loose and that the bike brakes effectively.

 -

 Clean and lubricated chain.
-A lubricated transmission lasts longer and makes shifting smoother.
+A well-lubricated transmission lasts longer and makes shifting smoother.

 -

-Basic adjustments.
-Check for loose bolts on the headset, pedals, or seat post.
+Basic settings.
+Check that there are no loose bolts on the headset, pedals, or seat post.

 Periodic maintenance to avoid breakdowns